-A long, long time ago now – I took a long walk on my own through a place I didn’t know.
-I had never felt so desolate and never have since.
-Exam results had gone not just badly but disastrously but it could have been a million things that we could all relate to.
-I am sure many of you have taken that walk of desolation.
+A long time ago now – I took a long walk on my own through a place I didn’t know.
+I had never felt so desolate and rarely have since.
+Exam results had gone badly but the causes of my desolation could have been a million things that we can all relate to.

-But in the absolute emptiness and silence of that walk I discovered something vital – a Voice within talking to me, telling me I was ok.
+However, in the absolute emptiness and silence of that walk I discovered something vital – an intimate Voice within talking to me, telling me I was OK.
 I would survive.
 Somehow I would still have something to say in this life of mine.

-Little did I realise then that that was the first time I had ever meditated.
+Little did I realize then that that was the first time I had ever meditated.
 A walking meditation.
 I have meditated ever since.
-And very gradually I have been able to let go and respond more and more instintively to that inner Voice.
+And very gradually I have been able to let go and respond more and more instinctively to the wisdom of that inner Voice.

-It is a Voice, I have increasingly discovered, that has a resounding sense of what is just and unjust in our world.
+It is a Voice, I have increasingly discovered, that has a resounding sense of what is true and untrue, and just and unjust in our world.
 It feels compelled to act.
 And, as we all know, it has had much to act over in recent years.

 But it is also a Voice that never gives up on this wonderful life it offers us.
 It is enchanted by it.
 It is wounded by so much of what we get up to.
 But, above all, it loves it and us.
 So much so, on a daily basis, it demands we haul ourselves up each morning, stagger (or just sometimes launch ourselves) into our morning shower and give expression to it with all the verve and vitality that reverberates within us.